 For colleges, the SAT gives them an easy-to-compare set of data about potential candidates, which in turn suggests how they may fit into the school and their particular class.
 Note that every college takes a different approach to the SAT:

-- Test-optional schools do not require the SAT, but will still accept scores and take them into account when making admissions decisions.
+• Most schools are test-optional.
+They do not require the SAT, but will still accept scores and take them into account when making admissions decisions.

-For students (like you), the SAT offers an opportunity to show choice colleges exactly what you can do.
+For students (like you), the digital SAT offers an opportunity to show choice colleges exactly what you can do.
 It also gives you a chance to demonstrate your academic prowess compared to the other students in your class nationwide.
-As long as your choice schools are not test-blind, it’s best to take the SAT.
-Even if the schools you apply to do not require a college entrance exam, these scores will help you stand out above the fray.
+Even if the schools you apply to do not require a college entrance exam, good SAT scores will help you stand out above the fray.
 Additionally, taking the SAT also opens the doors for potentially thousands of dollars in academic scholarships.

 Should You Aim for a Certain SAT Score?

-Before going further into what is a good score on the SAT, this is an important point to consider.
-Should you try to get a certain SAT score?
+Before going further into what is a good score on the SAT, an important point to consider is: should you try to get a certain SAT score?
 Or, should you just take it and hope your score will get you into a good college?

 The short answer is yes, you should have a specific goal in mind.